 - Impulsive Financial Decisions to Avoid in the New Normal

 - 7 Financial Mistakes to Avoid When Working From Home

 Everyone in the household must stick to a budget that clearly defines the priorities and limits on spending for each area (e.g., food, groceries, entertainment, fuel, etc.).

-and utilities, in particular, have increased following the TRAIN law implementation.
+Prices of food and utilities, in particular, have increased following the notable local and global affairs.
 Adjust your household budget either by allotting more funds for these expenses or controlling the cost.
 The right choice depends on whether your income can cover these basic necessities or not.

 3. Eliminate Unnecessary Expenses

 Review your budget and see which expenses you can let go or cut down.
 Do you drive your car to work every day?
 Consider carpooling to save on fuel costs.
 Does your family often consume soda and alcohol?
 Time to cut back on these beverages.